KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 Here, a third-party user can gain an immediate `5%` rate of return by sending `USDK` coins to the Pegs Module to liquidate the indebted user's account.
 The third-party user must deposit `USDK` to cover the user's whole debt, valued at 90% of the indebted account's `KMD` tokens, according to current prices.

-In return, the liquidating user receives 95% of the `KMD` tokens in the indebted user's account.
-These `KMD` tokens can be redeemed on the `KMD` chain and held as profit.
+In return, the liquidating user receives `95%` of the `KMD` tokens in the indebted user's account.
+These `KMD` tokens can be redeemed on the `KMD` chain and if sold at the current price, will give `5%` profit.

-In return, the third-party user receives `15%` of the user's deposited `KMD` tokens, netting the third-party user an immediate `5%` rate of return.

-The `USDK` coins sent by the third-party user are burned.
+The `USDK` coins sent by the liquidating user are burned.

 The remaining `5%` of the indebted user's `KMD` tokens are donated to the Pegs Antara Module, where they continue to support the maintenance of a healthy stablecoin and `KMD:USDK` ratio balance.